rodrigobotti/gdg-node-api/README.md

   - if you need a more robust mean of doing it try [node_acl](https://github.com/OptimalBits/node_acl)

 ## Future
+- [ ] Talk about and implement clustering

 - [ ] Implement unit and integration tests
   - [ ] code coverage report
   - [ ] code coverage of 100%